Tools for Volunteers

 - Include a personal note with clear instructions and details about the use of dues.
 Provide an addressed return envelope.

-- Offer discounts for members at events or for alumnae who pay dues prior to the beginning of the fiscal year.
+- Offer discounts for members at events or for alums who pay dues prior to the beginning of the fiscal year.

-- Recognize alumnae who have paid dues in your newsletter.
+- Recognize alums who have paid dues in your newsletter.

 - Provide a complimentary copy of your club directory.